New venue for weekly trans* swimming lessons

 The International Day of Remembrance has been marked worldwide every year since 1988 to remember those who have died that year, by murder or suicide, as a result of their perceived gender identity.
 Those people may have been transgender, intersex, cross dressers or others, or they may have been mistaken for someone else. but their lives were ended because they did not conform to the gender roles expected of them.

-This moving event is an opportunity to reflect and remember, and is followed by a chance to meet and talk at the Marlborough pub in Princes Street.
-Almost 100 people attended the event last year.
+This moving event was an opportunity to reflect and remember, and afterwards people met up at the Marlborough pub in Princes Street.

 Trans Pride Brighton 2014